Vanguard Personal Advisor Services Review 2023 – Low-Cost, Personal Service

 - Brokerage Trading Services — Vanguard utilizes Vanguard Brokerage Services for all trades and transactions.

 - Brokerage Accounts covered by SIPC insurance — accounts at Vanguard are covered up to $500,000 and by excess coverage from Lloyd's of London up to $50,000,000 per account.

-Vanguard Personal Advisor Services has an annual fee based on the amount of assets being managed.
-The fee is a flat 0.30% of all assets under management.
+Vanguard Personal Advisor Services charges a flat 0.30% fee of all assets under management.
 That amounts to $150 per year on a $50,000 managed account or $1,500 per year on a half million dollar portfolio.
-The fees become less pricey the higher up the investment ladder you go:
+And fees become less pricey the higher up the investment ladder you go: